cuiwenhai/ICML2026_anonymous_link/README.md

   <img src="q4_p3.png" width="500">
 </div>

-> **Figure 5: Trade-off Dynamics.** This figure plots the empirical risk and unfairness against the interpolation parameter $\lambda$.
+> **Figure 5: Trade-off Dynamics.** This figure plots the empirical risk (LAD)  and unfairness against the interpolation parameter $\lambda$.
 It empirically verifies our Theorems 3.5 and 3.6: as $\lambda$ increases, the unfairness scales strictly linearly while the empirical risk decreases monotonically.
 The red dashed line marks the  knee point  point.